essadeq-elaamiri/basicContactsManager/README.md

 1. the application based on two fragments, one represente the list of contacts, and the other represent the form to add a new contact.
 2. the records inserted and loadded from a local json file.
-3. I used Gson to convert the objects to json to String and vice versa.
+3. I used ==Gson== to convert the objects to json to String and vice versa.

 ### load data